lauralopezcruz/DYBS/README.md

 4. **Topic_Modeling:** I do topic modeling on the summaries.
 I use CorEx to get topics, SpaCy for preprocessing the text.

-5. **App:**: I build a function that takes as input a book id, a number k, and a percentage n, and outputs k similar books where content is weighed by n% and ratings by 100-n%.
+5. **App:** I build a function that takes as input a book id, a number k, and a percentage n, and outputs k similar books where content is weighed by n% and ratings by 100-n%.